 Holiday Tree: A tree used for holiday décor in sections no longer than six (6) feet in length which is set out for Collection.

-Inaccessible Cart, Inaccessible Dumpster: A Cart or Dumpster that is frozen, stuck in place; not located within six (6) feet of the alley line or the boulevard (unless a ‘walk up service account’); not shoveled out after a significant snowfall or snow emergency has been declared; and/or is blocked by a vehicle or immovable object.
+Inaccessible Cart, Inaccessible Dumpster: A Cart or Dumpster that is frozen, stuck in place; not located withinfour (4) feet of the alley line or the boulevard (unless a ‘walk up service account’); not shoveled out after a significant snowfall or snow emergency has been declared; and/or is blocked by a vehicle or immovable object.

 Inaccessible Street, Inaccessible Alley: Streets or alleys which are obstructed due to downed trees, service vehicles, and other temporary obstructions or is deemed Inaccessible due to snow or ice accumulations.